 ●In infants with blood glucose concentration greater than 180 to 200 mg/dL (10 to 11.1 mmol/L), the glucose infusion rate should be decreased; this should be done by decreasing the concentration of infused glucose, as long as it does not go below 5 percent.

 ●Enteral feedings should be initiated as soon as possible in order to wean and discontinue parenteral nutrition.
 An enhanced gastrointestinal insulin release in response to orogastric administration of a glucose load may occur when a threshold of glucose concentration has exceeded 105 mg/dL.

 ●Although the mechanisms are uncertain, it is speculated that the increased risk of hyperglycemia in preterm infants compared with term infants is due to poorer insulin response, incomplete suppression of hepatic glucose production, and increased secretions of counterregulatory hormones associated with stress.
 (See 'Pathogenesis' above.)

 ●Blood glucose concentration should be monitored in all infants receiving intravenous glucose infusions.
 For most infants, daily monitoring is recommended until blood glucose concentration is stable.
-More frequent monitoring is recommended for extremely low birth weight infants (birth weight <1000 g), stressed, or septic infants, or those receiving insulin infusion.
+More frequent monitoring is recommended for extremely low birth weight infants (birth weight <1000 g), stressed or septic infants, or those receiving insulin infusion.
 (See 'Management' above.)

 •Continuous insulin infusion should be considered in infants with persistent hyperglycemia (blood glucose >200 to 250 mg/dL [11.1 to 13.9 mmol/L]) despite reductions in glucose infusion rate and administration of three insulin boluses.
-Infusion begins at a rate between 0.01 and 0.05 unit/kg per hour and is adjusted in small increments up to a maximum rate of 0.1 units/kg per hour to maintain blood glucose level between 150 and 200 mg/dL (8.3 to 11.1 mmol/L).
+Infusion begins at a rate between 0.01 and 0.05 unit/kg per hour and is adjusted in small increments up to a maximum rate of 0.1 units/kg per hour to maintain blood glucose levels between 150 and 200 mg/dL (8.3 to 11.1 mmol/L).

 •Initiate enteral feeds as soon as possible.